 GeneCards Summary for ABCA2 Gene

 ABCA2 (ATP Binding Cassette Subfamily A Member 2) is a Protein Coding gene.
 Diseases associated with ABCA2 include Acoustic Neuroma.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include nucleotide binding and ATPase activity, coupled to transmembrane movement of substances.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCA1.

 UniProtKB/Swiss-Prot for ABCA2 Gene

 Probable transporter, its natural substrate has not been found yet.
 May have a role in macrophage lipid metabolism and neural development.